 Historically, a hierarchical folder structure is easier to implement than a tag retrieval system and much more suited to fixed structures such as computer operating systems.
 This may explain its historic dominance.
 A study was conducted in 2008 compared tag and folder-based retrieval on email messages with two clients, one labeling messages with tags and the other grouping them into folders.
-The authors concluded that neither tagging nor folders were superior to the other for information retrieval: best results were achieved by combining their use.
+The authors concluded that neither tagging nor folders was superior to the other for information retrieval: best results were achieved by combining their use.
 They also observed that users had a much richer concept of information than folders or tags or a combination of them could represent.

 File Tagging Software

 The creation and application of tags and retrieval of tagged documents from a folder-based structure can be achieved by a very wide range of software.
 Windows has native features for tagging some document types and for retrieving them via search, The management requirement for large digital photo collections has spawned many different applications, mainly tailored to use the extensive metadata options available for digital image files.
-Some applications, such as Daminion Free can manage a range of non-image files.
+Some applications primarily intended for images, such as Daminion Free, hydrus and Stagsi can also manage a range of non-image files.
 With the exception of Google Photos, XnView MP, and Eagle, these photo management applications are not reviewed, as the complexity of their interfaces makes them unsuitable for general use.
 There are also some specialized tagging applications for audio files only, such as Bliss.